Tor and VPN

 What is Tor?

-Tor is an open network that anybody can join and contribute to, as well as use for free.
+Tor is an open network that anybody can join and contribute to, as well as use for free to visit onion sites.
 Routing your data through the network anonymizes that data, but this process is slow and inefficient.
 The network does not collect any user information, although a malicious Tor node may keep limited logs.
 You do not need to trust the network, although you should assume that parts of it may be under surveillance.

 What is a VPN?